biometrixtech/plans/documentation/api_demo_mobility_wod.md

 * `description` provides instructions to the end user on how to complete the exercise
 * `youtube_id` generally will be null but is reserved for URLs to instructional videos for the exercise
 * `bilateral` if true, indicates the exercise should be completed on both the left and right sides
-* `seconds_per_rep` used for estimating exercise dosage duration and indicates the number of seconds to complete one rep
+* `seconds_per_rep` used for estimating exercise dosage duration and indicates the number of seconds to complete one rep; will be null if unit_of_measure is "seconds"
 * `seconds_per_set` used for estimating exercise dosage duration and indicates the number of seconds to complete one set
 * `unit_of_measure` will be the string representation of the Unit of Measure enumeration as defined in this Appendix (e.g. "seconds", "count", etc.).
 * `position_order` can be used by the client to order exercises to the end user